NII-Kobayashi/Collective-Anticipation-and-Response/Fitting_C/README.md

       *File: File name of the time series

       $error: Fitting error evaluated by 1- R^2, where R^2 is the coefficient of determination (Equation 2 in the paper).

+## Licence
+MIT

+Please contact [Ryota Kobayashi](http://www.hk.k.u-tokyo.ac.jp/r-koba/en/index.html) if you want to use the code for commercial purposes.

+## The program was developed by
+Ryota Kobayashi